viniciusd/json-validator-service/README.md

 For now, running _sbt run_ in its own screen session should be a better call to keep track of its output and avoid problems with sighup if it is running in a remote machine.
 Do not forget to increase _akka.loglevel_ when running on production.

+When building requests, be aware you must use the Content-Type application/json.
+Also, take a look at [Httpie](https://github.com/jakubroztocil/httpie) for a user-friendly http client.

 ## TO-DOs:

 * Add tests!
 As I was mostly starting to get along with Scala and Akka, I neglected this section